 In gene expression studies, such as DNA microarray studies, all features have similar measurement costs and computation times (Inza et al. 2004), but this is not the case for remote sensing problems, where some features might carry significantly larger computation time or measurement cost burdens than others (Blaschke 2010).
 Where a group of correlated features are similarly relevant, it is beneficial to select the feature with the lowest computation time or measurement cost.
 Consideration of these costs can potentially result in a substantial reduction in classification computation time for this form of remote sensing problem.

 The availability of high resolution imagery and associated feature extraction and classification techniques are rapidly increasing (Chi et al. 2016) resulting in large quantities of high spatial and spectral resolution data requiring interpretation.
 As the size of remote sensing data increases, computationally efficient feature selection techniques robust to high dimensional redundant spaces will become increasingly important.
 In this paper we propose a filter approach feature selection method for addressing the problem of high dimensional, redundant feature spaces of remotely sensed data.
 We adopt the filter approach due its relative speed and separation of feature selection and classification tasks.
 The method follows the category 1 approach above and employs hierarchical clustering.
 This has the advantage of producing deterministic results, not requiring prior knowledge of the number of clusters and allowing user selection of the final partitioning.
 Correlation is used to measure feature similarity, which allows a broader encapsulation of feature redundancy than simpler measures such as Euclidean distance.
-Assumptions of linear dependence between features and class labels are avoided by selecting features with a heuristic based on the use of naïve Bayes or mutual information criteria.
+An assumptions of linear dependence between features and class labels, such as that made in X. Chen et al. (2017), is avoided by selecting features with a heuristic based on the use of naïve Bayes or mutual information criteria.
 We compare the performance of the proposed method to popular feature selection approaches, on a number of remote sensing data sets.
-The proposed method also allows consideration of computation time and measurement cost in selecting features from correlated clusters of similarly relevant features.
+The proposed method is unique in that also allows consideration of computation time and measurement cost in selecting features from correlated clusters of similarly relevant features.
 While many feature selection evaluations only consider classification accuracy (Mitra et al., 2002; Strobl et al., 2008; Yu and Liu, 2004), we present measures of computation time, classification accuracy and stability of selected features under different data samplings.

 Methods